Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

     SET MASKING POLICY frostbyte_tasty_bytes.raw_customer.email_mask;
 ```

-We can now official say we have deployed Tag Based Masking Policies.
+We can now officially say we have deployed Tag Based Masking Policies.
 Let's move on to the next step where we will validate our work.

 ### Step 3 - Click Next -->